fiffty-50/openPilotLog/docs/doc_mainpage.md

 - The setup wizard for the database requires openSSL to download the most recent data.
 In order for this to work on Windows, you need to place the [openSSL dll's](https://wiki.openssl.org/index.php/Binaries) in the application directory.
 On Linux, this is normally not an issue.
 If you are running into problems there, try installing the `openssl-dev` package or similar from your distribution's package manager.

+- When compiling with CMake, instead of updating the translations, there is a bug that might instead delete them.
+See [here](https://bugreports.qt.io/browse/QTBUG-41736) and [here](https://bugreports.qt.io/browse/QTBUG-76410).
+Long story short, make sure to use a version of CMake that is 3.16 or earlier, or 3.19.2 or later if you want to use localisations other than English (once they're implemented).

 # Implementation Overview

 Keeping a logbook of flights is a quintessential database task.
 This program could thus be seen as a user-friendly front-end to a database.
 The database is a sqlite3-Database, which is described in detail on the [Database](https://github.com/fiffty-50/openpilotlog/wiki/Database-Layout-and-Description) Wiki Page.